Andries-Smit/set-attribute/README.md

-# set-attribute
+## SetAttribute

-Prototype set attribute for Mendix 8
+Set an dom attribute of content in Mendix 8

+Note: This is prototype.
+Create to proving the concept of the working in combination with pluggable widgets, based on React.